skedgeme/wrecker/examples/Client.md

        , checkout
        } <- get sess (rootRef port)
 ```
-We get all products and name the first one
+We get all products and name the first one.

 ```haskell
   firstProduct : _ <- get sess products